-Sketch of Proof.
-The proof of the Kawamata-Shokurov basepoint-free theorem, which is now usually called the X-method, works without any changes (see [KMM], [KM], and [M]).
-For the details, see also the proof of Lemma 4.3 below.
+We give a detailed proof for the sake of completeness.
+We note that the proof of the Kawamata-Shokurov basepoint-free theorem, which is now usually called the X-method, works without any changes (see [KMM], [KM], and [M]), although our treatment looks slightly different from the original one.